infinitylogesh/mutate/README.md

 ### 2.2 Synthesize text data from 🤗 datasets

-Mutate uses the wornderful 🤗 datasets library for dataset processing, So it supports 🤗 datasets out of the box.
+Under the hood Mutate uses the wonderful 🤗 datasets library for dataset processing, So it supports 🤗 datasets out of the box.

 ```python